Installation

 About

-excels in scenarios where you need to present numerous location-based markers with a clear visual hierarchy based on their importance or ranking.
-By
+It excels in scenarios where you need to present numerous location-based markers with a clear visual hierarchy based on their importance or ranking.

-leveraging optimized rendering techniques and a dedicated API for managing dynamic popup states, this library ensures a smooth and informative user experience.
+By leveraging optimized rendering techniques and a dedicated API for managing dynamic marker states, this library ensures a smooth and informative